codeatcg/VRPG/README.md

 # VRPG
-an interactive visualization and interpretation framework of reference-projected pangenome graphs
+An interactive visualization and interpretation framework of reference-projected pangenome graphs

 |  |  |
 | --- | --- |